cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 h(Example, { name: "guide/statecharts/actions.ts" })
 ```

 What to take notice of here is that with traditional Overmind we would most likely just set the **user** or the **authenticationError** directly in the **login** action.
-That is not the case with statcharts because our actions are the triggers for transitions.
+That is not the case with statecharts because our actions are the triggers for transitions.
 That means whenever we want to deal with transitions we create an action for it, even completely empty actions like **tryAgain**.
 This simplifies our chart definition and also we avoid having a generic **transition** action that would not be typed in TypeScript etc.

 Now these two charts would operate individually.
 This is also the case for the **chart** property on the states of a chart.